One book, about growth mindset, by Carol Dweck in 2006, set off a minor revolution in how humans can learn to fulfill their potential.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Growth Mindset – A Frame of Mind Unique to Humankind
+Please use the Social Network links just below to share this information from The Explanation, Growth Mindset – A Frame of Mind Unique to Humankind